Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 Don't Buy Bare-Root Trees (learn why below)

-Delicious Fruit, Easy and Elegant
+Delicious Fruit, Easy and Effortless

 Sweet, juicy, and easy to peel, the Clementine is one of our favorite fruits.
 And with our Clementine Tree, you'll have these amazing treats right at home.
 And not only is their growth delectable, but this tree's fruit is virtually seedless.